MonoHelixLabs/MonoHelixLabs.github.io/_posts/2017-02-23-building-smart-mirror-version-1.markdown

 <h4>Android vs. Raspberry Pi</h4>

+<i>\[UPDATE 04-MAR-2017\]: We initially had some issues with keeping the tablet charged at all times, so it would run out of battery when running the dashboard app at full brightness 24 hours a day.
+After some investigation, we identified that the power supply wasn't supplying enough current, which we tested with a current and voltage meter.
+Changing the charging adapter with a better one solved the issue!</i>

-There was one thing we did not expect -- the battery of this tablet couldn't handle showing the dashboard app in full-brightess 24 hours a day, so after some time, we would find that the tablet powered itself off.
+<p style="text-decoration: line-through;">There was one thing we did not expect -- the battery of this tablet couldn't handle showing the dashboard app in full-brightness 24 hours a day, so after some time, we would find that the tablet powered itself off.
 The number of apps installed was set to a minimum and still the continuous power supply was not enough.
-We reduced the brightess to somewhere around 75% which resulted in having the mirror displaying the dashboard app for more than 24 hours, but it still powered itself off after a while.
+We reduced the brightness to somewhere around 75% which resulted in having the mirror displaying the dashboard app for more than 24 hours, but it still powered itself off after a while.</p>

-Our tablet is more than 3 years old.
+<p style="text-decoration: line-through;">Our tablet is more than 3 years old.
 If you are building the mirror yourself with an old tablet, we recommend that you do a quick test first.
-Install the Home Mirror app (or another app that you intend to use in the mirror), set the brightness to 100%, leave the app running in full screen mode, and test how much battery is consumed over time.
+Install the Home Mirror app (or another app that you intend to use in the mirror), set the brightness to 100%, leave the app running in full screen mode, and test how much battery is consumed over time. </p>

 As for us, we will probably replace the tablet with a Raspberry Pi in the next version of our smart mirror.